vadimgrn/usbip-win2/README.md

 - Server must support USB/IP protocol v.1.1.1

 ## Key features
-- VHCI driver is a USB/IP client
+- WDM driver is a USB/IP client
 - [Cancel-Safe IRP Queue](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/cancel-safe-irp-queues) is used
 - [Winsock Kernel NPI](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/introduction-to-winsock-kernel) is used
-  - The driver establishes TCP/IP connection with a server and handles data exchange without assistance of userspace app
+  - The driver establishes TCP/IP connection with a server and does data exchange
   - This implies low latency and high throughput, absence of frequent CPU context switching and a lot of syscalls
 - [Zero copy](https://en.wikipedia.org/wiki/Zero-copy) of transfer buffers is implemented for network send and receive operations
   - [Memory Descriptor Lists](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/using-mdls) are used to send multiple buffers in a single call ([vectored I/O](https://en.wikipedia.org/wiki/Vectored_I/O))